Caveat: 삼일 운동 – “the whole human race’s just claim”

 Actually, given his age and geographical origin, I can easily imagine that 30 or 40 years ago, he stood in some anti-government protest and shouted this exact phrase at some gathering of American diplomats or US Army personnel.
 Anti-Western sentiment runs deep, in “red” Jeolla.

-Context: He was very drunk.
-He always gets very drunk at these gatherings.
-Several teachers (including the one translating at my side and Ms Ryu, later) offered that as an excuse for his rhetoric.
-But I’m one of those people who believes, strongly, in the aphorism, “the drunk man reveals the truth in his heart.”
 The principal showed his xenophobe credentials plainly.
 Not that I wasn’t already aware of them.
 And that’s that.
 Some people in Korea are xenophobic, and there’s very little that I can do, as a foreigner, except avoid those people and focus on the rest – don’t try to imagine you can change a xenophobe’s mind through some combination of argumentation or behavior.
 I don’t think it’s possible.
+In any event, in my experience, xenophobes are not a very high proportion of the population – maybe 10%.

 Afterward, Ms Ryu began a song-and-dance of excuses, seeing the damage the principal’s behavior had done to any vestigial will to renew that I might have had up to that point.
 As she points out, it’s complicated.
 He’s not an unkind man, clearly, in his rigid, paternalistic, Korean-traditional fashion.
 He likes children, which is good to see in a school principal.
 He’s charismatic, which is great to see in a school’s leader.

 Ms Ryu tried to tell me that the principal tended always to say the opposite of what he desired or believed, to those under him.
 For example, he would tell her that she did a bad job when he thought she did a good job, or that when he would tell her not to worry about something, this meant it was important.
 At some simplistic level, I might see this as being true.
 As an explanation that he presumes a kind of obstinacy in those around him – such that he is always compelled to operate on the assumptions of reverse-psychology… well, this struck me as more a coping mechanism on her part than anything with even a grain of real psychological truth in it.
-Hence, ultimately, the idea that by “Go home” he meant “stay” is patently silly – it seemes to be grasping at straws.
-No. He said “go home,” and that’s exactly what he meant, from the depth of his Korea-loving heart.
+Ultimately, the idea that by “Go home” he meant “stay” is patently silly – it seems to be grasping at straws.

 Needless to say, I felt depressed.
 I wasn’t extremely drunk, but I wasn’t sober, either, and everyone knows, I’m not a happy drunk.
 I’m a moody, grumpy drunk.
 So the principal’s words combined with that factor to produce a very gloomy feeling for me.
 I lay down, and listened to my three roommates in my hotel snoring in synchrony (well, only after several had stayed up for several more hours still, playing poker and eating and drinking yet more).